Discover the Latest on Java—from the Source

 Learn where Java will go next in our technical keynote.
 Further the open source conversation with topics on Oracle JET, Project Fn, and OpenJFX.

 Be a Part of Technologies That Are Changing Everything

-See how you can shape the future.
-Deep-dive into sessions on leading-edge technology such as blockchain, chatbots, microservices, and AI.
+See how you can shape the future and break new ground.
+Deep-dive into sessions and hands-on labs on leading-edge technology such as blockchain, chatbots, microservices, and AI.

 Software craftsman at JPoint, CTO at OpenValue

 Graeme Rocher is a software engineer and professional open source contributor who created several popular open source projects including Grails, GORM, and Micronaut.
 Rocher currently leads the development of the Grails and Micronaut frameworks at OCI and is the author and/or co-author of several books including The Definitive Guide to Grails 2 (Apress).

 Fabiane Nardon is a computer scientist who is passionate about creating software that will positively change the world we live in.
 She was chief architect of the Sao Paulo Healthcare Information System, considered the largest Java EE application in the world and winner of the 2005 Duke’s Choice award.
 She led several communities, including the JavaTools community at java.net, where more than 800 open source projects were born.
 She is a frequent speaker at conferences in Brazil and abroad, including JavaOne, OSCON, Jfokus, DockerCon, JustJava, QCon, and more.
 She’s also the author of several technical articles and a member of the program committee of several conferences including JavaOne, OSCON, TDC, and QCon.
 She was chosen a Java Champion by Sun Microsystems in recognition of her contribution to the Java ecosystem.
 Currently, she works as a chief scientist at Tail where she is helping to shape new disruptive data-science-based services.